linpengcheng/PurefunctionPipelineDataflow/README.md

 ## Classical Model 经典模型

 ```
-Analogy is an applied algebra. these are very easy to implement to simulate substituting, transforming,
+Analogy is an applied algebra. these are very easy to implement to simulate, substituting, transforming,
 and standardizing between different models in the virtual software world.
       ---- Lin Pengcheng